Rating based on our 23 and Me review

 The basic 23andMe Ancestry + Traits Service includes 80+ personalized reports for customers, including:

 Ancestry Reports.
 23andMe offers probably the best known for its ancestry testing.
-From their Ancestry Composition Report, customers can assess what proportion of their DNA comes from each of the 45 worldwide genetic populations.
+From their Ancestry Composition Report, customers can assess what proportion of their DNA comes from each of the 45 worldwide genetic populations (e.g. Ashkenazi jewish, African, Native American, etc.).
 Customers can also learn about the ancient origin of their ancestors via Haplogroup Reports based on their mitochondrial DNA (for males and females) and Y chromosomes (just males).
 Moreover, the Neanderthal Ancestry Report allows customers to understand how much of their ancestry can be traced back to Neanderthals, an extinct species of hominids.

 DNA Relatives Feature.
-This is an optional feature, which allows customers to connect with genetic relatives by identifying shared DNA segments.
+The DNA relative finder is an optional feature, which allows customers to connect with genetic relatives by identifying shared DNA segments.
 This enables the reconstruction of family history.

 Traits Reports.
-Customers are able to explore how their genetics contributes to various traits they have, including physical features (e.g. eye color) and food preferences (e.g. cilantro).
+Customers are able to explore how their genetics contributes to various traits they have, including reports on physical features (e.g. eye color) and food preferences (e.g. cilantro).

 Review of 23 and Me Health + Ancestry ($199)

 Health Predispositions Reports.
-These are reports approved by the Food and Drug Administration (FDA)* that help customers understand how genetics and influence health outcomes.
-Reports include information about the increased risk for developing diseases, including but not limited to, Breast and Ovarian Cancer, Type 2 Diabetes, Parkinson’s Disease, and Celiac Disease.
+These are reports approved by the Food and Drug Administration (FDA)* that help customers understand how genetics influences health outcomes.
+Reports include health predispositions and carrier status regarding increased risk for developing diseases, including but not limited to, increased risk of Breast Cancer and Ovarian Cancer, Type 2 Diabetes, Parkinson’s Disease, and Celiac Disease.